simpleclub/design_tokens_builder/README.md

 `sys.display.small` token of type `typography`.

 ### Generation of theme extensions
-Theme extension are a great way providing custom tokens that are not in flutters `ThemeData` defined.
-In order to create a new extension you can just use a different prefix then `sys` for your tokens.
+Theme extensions are a great way of providing custom parameters that are not defined in `ThemeData` defined.
+In order to create a new extension you can just use a different prefix than `sys` for your tokens.
 Based on that name and the type of the tokens inside that group an extension will get generated and added to the `ThemeData`.
 So a custom set of colors called `custom` in your token json with the type `color` will generate a class `CustomColors` which extends `ThemeExtension<CustomColors>`.

 ### Using math and aliases in your tokens